pschool-in/curriculum/content/grammar/article/article-fillup-2-a-an-the.md

 ```

 ```
 One hot day, *a (an, the)* thirsty crow flew all over the fields looking for water.
 For a long time, he could not find any.
-He felt very weak, almost lost all hope.
+He felt very weak, and almost lost all hope.
 Suddenly, he saw *a (an, the)* water jug below *the (a, an)* tree.
 He flew straight down to see if there was any water inside.
 Yay! he could see some water inside the jug! *The (A, An)* crow tried to push his head into the jug.
 Sadly, he found that *the (a, an)* neck of the jug was too narrow.
 Then he tried to push *the (a, an)* jug to tilt for the water to flow out, but the jug was too heavy.
 *The (A, An)* crow thought hard for a while.
 Then, looking around it, he saw some pebbles.
 He suddenly had *a (an, the)* good idea.
 He started picking up *the (a, an)* pebbles one by one, dropping each into the jug.
 As more and more pebbles filled *the (a, an)* jug, the water level kept rising.
 Soon it was high enough for *the (a, an)* crow to drink.
 His plan had worked!
 ```